-Grasshopper: http://www.grasshoppermower.com/ Like Dixon, these mowers have always been very popular in the rural areas.
+Grasshopper: These mowers have always been very popular in the rural areas.
 Good, heavy duty mowers that will last you many years.
 Grasshopper is one of the few companies that still makes out-front mowers.

-GXi Outdoor Power: DEK, Beast, and Stanley www.gxioutdoorpower.com GXi Outdoor Power is a US based company who manufactures their products in China and completes final assembly in the US.
-They manufacture zero-turns, walk-behinds and wing mowers under the names DEK, Beast, and Stanley.
+GXi Outdoor Power: DEK, Beast, and Stanley.
+GXi Outdoor Power is a US based company who has products manufactured in China and imports into the US.
+They sell zero-turns, walk-behinds, and wing mowers under the names DEK, Z-Beast, Beast, and Stanley.
 The Stanley logo looks identical to the old U.S. name that has been around for years.

-Husqvarna: Husqvarna.com An all encompassing name that includes the following:
+Husqvarna: Husqvarna Outdoor Products.
+An all-encompassing name that includes the following:

 - Husqvarna Residential: Husqvarna Residential Like John Deere, Husqvarna has a “big box” line and a “dealer” line.
-Though the dealers usually carry both lines – the dealer line usually features heavier (welded) decks and the new Husqvarna Rider.
+Though the dealers usually carry both lines – the dealer line usually features heavier (welded) decks.

-John Deere: John Deere.com.
-As far as I can tell John Deere currently does not use any other brand names to market their mowers (used Sabre in the past) I do want to point out that all the lawn tractors and zero turns are made in the U.S. AND NONE OF THEM ARE MADE BY MTD!
+John Deere: As far as I can tell John Deere currently does not use any other brand names to market their mowers (used Sabre in the past) I do want to point out that all the lawn tractors and zero turns are made in the U.S. AND NONE OF THEM ARE MADE BY MTD!
 They are made in at least three different location.
 ANYONE who tells you their 100 series is made by someone else or their zero-turns are made overseas does not know what they are talking about.
 The lawn tractors and zero-turns you see at Lowes and The Home Depot are the same riding mowers you see at the dealer.
 The dealer just has more dealer only models available.
 The 100 series sold at the Dealer Stores IS THE SAME TRACTOR AS SOLD AT THE BIG BOX STORES!

 - John Deere is a worldwide organization and many of their parts and products are made outside of the U.S. They currently use Briggs, Kohler, Kawasaki and have their owned line of branded engines in the residential mowers.

-- The independent John Deere Dealers also market the “standard” Deere that includes residential, and commercial mowers.
-There are also Golf and Commercial Divisions that cater to those customers.
+- There are also Golf and Commercial Divisions that cater to those customers.

-Kubota: Kubota.com When most people think of Kubota they think of the compact tractor series.
-But did you know they also make a great line of homeowner riders?
+Kubota: When most people think of Kubota they think of the compact tractor series.
+But did you know they also make a great line of homeowner riders AND ZERO-TURNS?
 The FZ2100 was one of my favorite mowers.

-- Columbia: Columbia Columbia is MTD’s Canadian brand but the name is starting to be used in the U.S. It is an all-incompassing brand that carries Mowers, Tractors, Riders and Zero-Turns
+- Columbia: Columbia is MTD’s Canadian brand but they are starting to use it as a dealer only brand in the U.S. It is an all-encompassing brand that carries Mowers, Tractors, Riders, and Zero-Turns

-- Yard Machines: http://www.yardmachines.com is another economy line manufactured by MTD.
-I would not be suprised to learn that there are more 38 inch Yard Machine tractors produced than any other.
+- Yard Machines: is another economy line manufactured by MTD.
+I would not be surprised to learn that there was more 38 inch Yard Machine tractors produced than any other.

 - Arnold: This is MTD’s parts division.
 These are the factory/OEM parts you need for MTD made products.

 - Huskee: Primarily sold at Tractor Supply Stores and I believe the brand is owned by TSC.
 The current models are made for them by MTD

 Here is a fairly complete list of names MTD has sold under over the years (from http://en.wikipedia.org/wiki/MTD_Products)